marcpaterno/spack_retreat/remaining_work.md

 * ☑ A basic implementation of a release config repository exists at https://cdcvs.fnal.gov/redmine/projects/build-framework/repository

-* ☐ Package configurations (currently in multiple `.yaml.in` files)
+* ☐ Package configurations (currently in multiple `.yaml.in`{.console}
-  should be factored-out and stored in a way more conducive to their consistent reuse in multiple `.yaml.in` files.
+  files) should be factored-out and stored in a way more conducive to their consistent reuse in multiple `.yaml.in`{.console} files.

-* ☐ `.yaml.in` files should make use of recent improvements to the provision of YAML `include` facilities in Spack environment configuration files.
+* ☐ `.yaml.in`{.console} files should make use of recent improvements to the provision of YAML `include`{.yaml} facilities in Spack environment configuration files.

 **Work lead**